psychemedia/storytelling-notes/gwion-bach.md

 But one more son Ceridwen bare,
 As foul as they before were fair.

-She strove to make Avagddu wise ;
+She strove to make Avagddu wise;
-She knew he never could be fair :
+She knew he never could be fair:
 And, studying magic mysteries.
-She gathered plants of virtue rare :
+She gathered plants of virtue rare:

 She placed the gifted plants to steep
 Within the magic cauldron deep,
 Where they a year and day must boil,
 'Till three drops crown the matron's toil.

-Nine damsels raised the mystic flame ;
+Nine damsels raised the mystic flame;
-Gwion the Little near it stood :
+Gwion the Little near it stood:
 The while for simples roved the dame
 Through tangled dell and pathless wood.